“Philosophy is a healthy medicine against polarization”

 I’m not sure they’ll make you invincible, but hopefully they’ll be useful:

 First: Beware of high expectations.
 Our feeling of satisfaction is the result of our expectations reflected in reality.
 The higher our expectations, the more likely we are to be disappointed.
 We live in a culture where we are encouraged to believe that “the sky is the limit.”
-However, we could also say that everything is too much for those who do not expect too much.
+However, we might also say that everything is too much for those who do not expect too much.
 Or as the French philosopher Voltaire said: “The best is the enemy of the good.”

 Second: Be aware that sometimes you make yourself freer by committing yourself.